-Solved – Files Not Showing in External Hard Drive Doesn't Have to Be Difficult
+Solved – Files Not Showing In External Hard Drive Doesn't Have To Be Difficult

-- Sometimes Files Are Missing from External Hard Drive
+- Recover Data from External Hard Drive

 - Bottom Line